MicrosoftDocs/well-architected/well-architected/performance-efficiency/prioritize-critical-flows.md

 - *Capacity allocation*: For critical flows, explicitly allocate a fixed set of capacity such as CPU, memory, and disk I/O. This allocation ensures that critical flows always have enough resources to operate efficiently.
 Set resource quotas or limits by using orchestration platforms.
 By explicitly allocating resources to critical flows, you prevent resource contention and prioritize how they run.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Resource segmentation affects costs.
-When you dedicate resources to particular flows, you often increase the cost and leave some resources underutilized.
+When you dedicate resources to a flow, you often increase the cost and leave some resources underutilized.
 To justify the performance enhancements to critical flows, the increase in business impact must outweigh the increase in cost.

 ### Optimize capacity allocation